zebrunner/legacy-documentation/docs/guide/test_sessions.md

 # Test sessions

-## Integration via agent vs Selenium Hub
+## Integration via agent/Selenium Hub

 On the very first login to Zebrunner, you will be asked to select one of the two screen modes: **Integration via agent (Tests)** or **Selenium Hub (Tests).** This view will be displayed by default when you open the **Test runs/Test sessions page.**